ZarkoRunjevac/MHM/README.md

 This is the Hype Machine Client od Android platform.

-Architecture is based on MVP pattern used in POSA 15 Courser Course.
+Architecture is based on MVP pattern used in POSA 15 Coursra Course.